 A number of shipboard training programmes have been supported by NF-POGO since 2015.

-These have included transects along the North South Atlantic Transect (NoSoAT), a cruise to the Porcupine Abyssal Plain (PAP) Sustained Observatory and will also include the Atlantic Meridional Transect (AMT) cruise and the FRidge cruise, which is the UK contribution to GEOTRACES.
+These have included transects along the North South Atlantic Transect (NoSoAT), a cruise to the Porcupine Abyssal Plain (PAP) Sustained Observatory, the Atlantic Meridional Transect (AMT) cruise and the FRidge cruise, which is the UK contribution to GEOTRACES, and many more.

 RRS Discovery, operated by the NOC

 The NOC’s newest research ship, and the fourth of its name, RRS Discovery is a multidisciplinary ship, specifically designed for the challenges of 21st century oceanography.

 The RV Polarstern, a German research icebreaker of the Alfred Wegener Institute for Polar and Marine Research (AWI) in Bremerhaven, is one of the world’s most advanced and versatile polar research ships.